Frequently asked questions

 Can I request that an item be digitized?

 We are unable to digitize items on request.

 If you require basic scans for research, Bodleian Special Collections offer a mediated copying service.
 Requests are considered on a case-by-case basis and assessed according to research needs.

 Professional photography can be ordered from Bodleian Imaging Services.
 Please see the Imaging Services web pages for a price guide and order form.

 Can I download images from Digital Bodleian?

 Yes.
 You can download images from Digital Bodleian as jpegs or PDFs (see downloading images and metadata).
 Where the Bodleian holds the copyright over an image, downloads are offered at the maximum resolution we have on file.
 Reduced-resolution downloads are also available.

 What’s currently being added to Digital Bodleian?

 The very latest additions can be seen here.
 At any given time, we’ll be working on several different digitization projects.
-Current projects include Manuscripts from German-Speaking Lands and the Chinese Collections Digitization Project.
+Recently completed projects include Armenian Manuscripts, Manuscripts from German-Speaking Lands and the Chinese Collections Digitization Project.